 Here’s a list of training opportunities available.

-DVBIC, in collaboration with Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury, hosts bimonthly webinars to provide information and facilitate discussion on a variety of topics related to TBI.
+DVBIC, in collaboration with Defense Health Agency (DHA) Continuing Education Program Office, hosts educational webinars to provide information and facilitate discussion on a variety of topics related to traumatic brain injury (TBI).
 The webinars are targeted to health care providers, but attendance is open to the public.
 Slide presentations, audio recordings, transcripts and resources related to these events are archived on the website.
 Visit Webinars for more information.

 With our free, on-demand audio podcasts you can listen to great content while doing other things.
 Follow our latest series to hear new episodes when released, or download and replay any episode as often as you like.
 Our series is available on these podcast sites: SoundCloud, iTunes or Google Play.
 Transcripts for each podcast episode are available.
 Visit Podcasts for more information.